drfloob/lightingContolDemo/README.md

+## Implementation

+Created with Bootstrap, Underscore.js, and SVG (HTML, CSS, and JavaScript implied).

 ## Research and Design

-With all the possibilities available in digital lighting systems, the big challenge here is to limit the scope of this demo to a reasonable size.
-I chose to implement one kind of light and a daylight sensor, that live in a simulated classroom with exterior windows, a whiteboard, a group area, and a video screen.
-You can choose from a handful of lighting presets, control individual lights, query individual lights for their status, and simulate various daylight conditions to see how the lighting presets react.
+With all the possibilities available in digital lighting systems, it was a challenge to limit this demo to a reasonable scope.
+I chose to implement one kind of light and a global daylight sensor, that live in a simulated classroom with exterior windows, a whiteboard, a group area, a group of student desks, and a video screen.

-## Implementation

-Front-end created with Bootstrap, riot.js, Underscore.js, and SVG (HTML, CSS, and JavaScript implied).
-Backend implemented in Node.js and Sqlite3.